-We find that the typical long-short equity hedge fund increases their exposure to the BAB factor when CoBAR is relatively high.
-For the 20% of the sample period that is associated with the lowest values of CoBAR, the typical hedge fund's BAB loading is -0.063.
+is associated with the lowest values of CoBAR, the typical hedge fund's BAB loading is -0.063.
 This loading increases by 0.017 for each increment in CoBAR rank.
-(It is noteworthy that the average long-short hedge fund is loading negatively on the BAB factor - i.e., on average, funds are tilting towards high beta stocks.)
+(It is noteworthy that the average long-short hedge fund is loading negatively on the BAB factor-i.e., on average, funds are tilting toward high beta stocks.)

 Adding the interaction with AUM reveals that the ability of hedge funds to time beta-arbitrage strategies is decreasing in the size of the fund's assets under management.
-These findings seem reasonable as we would expect large funds to be unable to time a beta-arbitrage strategy as easily as smaller (and presumably nimbler) funds.
+These findings seem reasonable, as we would expect large funds to be unable to time a beta-arbitrage strategy as easily as smaller (and presumably nimbler) funds.